BackofenLab/IntaRNA/README.md

 ![helixbased](./doc/figures/helixbased.svg)

-Note, IntaRNA's helix-based model `--model=L` implements a heuristic, which only considers for each intermolecular base pair the most stable helix extending to the right.
+Note, IntaRNA's helix-block-based model `--model=B` implements a heuristic, which only considers for each intermolecular base pair the most stable helix (block) extending to the right.
 This results in reduced runtimes while keeping or even improving the prediction quality in genome wide screens.
 IntaRNA offers various [helix constraints](#helix) to guide which helices are considered for interaction